 - Forgotten Australians – people who spent a period of time as children in children's homes, orphanages and other forms of out-of-home care in the last century (up until the end of 1989); and

-- Former Child Migrants – children who arrived in Australia through historical child migration schemes and who were subsequently placed in homes and orphanages.
+- Former Child Migrants – children who arrived in Australia through historical child migration schemes (up until 1970) and who were subsequently placed in homes and orphanages.

 Children were placed in care for a myriad of reasons including being orphaned; being born to a single mother; family dislocation from domestic violence, divorce or separation; family poverty and parents' inability to cope with their children often as a result of some form of crisis or hardship.

 Experiences common to the Forgotten Australians and Former Child Migrants include abandonment and loss, grief through separation from their parents and siblings, and loss of identity.
 Former Child Migrants also lost their connection to their country and culture.

 In addition, many children suffered from neglect, exploitation, mistreatment and physical and sexual assault at the hands of their caregivers.

-Adequate health care and education was also lacking, as a result of which many Forgotten Australians and former child migrants have suffered lifelong health problems and reduced opportunity in employment and finances.
+Adequate health care and education was also lacking, as a result of which many care leavers have suffered lifelong health problems and reduced opportunity in employment and finances.

 These experiences were documented in three separate Senate Community Affairs References Committee inquiries: Lost Innocents - Righting the Record (2001), Forgotten Australians: A Report on Australians who experienced institutional or out-of-home care as children (2004) and the recent Lost Innocents and Forgotten Australians Revisited (2009).